liuchenggang2014/getLoggingToken/README.md

 cd terraform
 gcloud builds submit
 ```
-2. create a service account and give it the pub/sub permission
+2. create a service account and give it the cloud logging write permission
 3. give the cloud build default service account(project-number@cloudbuild.gserviceaccount.com) the cloud run admin and service account user permission at least
 4. change the substitution in cloudbuild.yaml
     - _BUCKET: specifiy the terraform's state file in gcs